-- A No. An employer-sponsored group health plan cannot deny you and your family eligibility or benefits because of certain health factors, including:
+A No. A health plan cannot deny you and your family eligibility or benefits because of certain health factors.
+These health factors include: health status, physical and mental medical conditions, claims experience, receipt of health care, medical history, genetic information, evidence of insurability, and disability.

-- Health status,

-- Physical and mental medical conditions,

-- Claims experience,

-- Receipt of health care,

-- Medical history,

-- Genetic information,

-- Evidence of insurability, and

-- Disability.